Go Back

 • In a small bowl, whisk together the white wine, tomato paste, sugar, and anchovy paste until smooth.
 Add this mixture to the saucepan, stir well, and bring to a gentle boil

-2 Tablespoons 3x Tomato Paste Concentrate, ½ Cup White Wine, 1½ teaspoons Sugar, ½ teaspoon Anchovy Paste
+2 tablespoons Tomato Paste, ¾ cup White Wine, 1½ teaspoons Sugar, ½ teaspoon Anchovy Paste

 • Reduce heat and simmer uncovered for 15–20 minutes, stirring occasionally, to soften the alcohol and concentrate flavors.

-• While the tomato base simmers, whisk the cream and flour together in a separate saucepan until smooth.
+• While the tomato base simmers, whisk the heavy cream, half & half, and flour together in a separate saucepan until smooth.
 Heat over medium, whisking constantly, until thickened and just beginning to bubble.
 Remove from heat.

 • Add the artichoke hearts, capers, piquant pepper, blistered cherry tomatoes, and lemon element (True Lemon or lemon juice/zest) to the tomato base.
 Stir to combine and simmer 2–3 minutes to integrate flavors.

-• Gently stir the thickened cream into the tomato base until fully blended.
+• Gently stir the tomato base into the thickened cream until fully blended.
 The sauce will be fairly thick.
 That is intentional.
 This sauce is well suited to advance preparation and can be thinned to your preference based on final use options.

 • Season to taste with salt and pepper.